TinyURL vs Bitly: Features, History, and Tradeoffs

-TinyURL vs Bitly: A Comprehensive Comparison of Features and History
+TinyURL and Bitly: A Brief History

-Are URL Shorteners Still Relevent Today?
+Are URL Shorteners Still Relevant Today?

 Features Comparison – What makes each stand out from the other